sanskar9415/EpicEats/README.md

 ![alt text](image.png)

 ## EpicEats
-Order food from the confort of your home, we show the latest restaurants available in your city, with all the details.
+Order food from the comfort of your home, we show the latest restaurants available in your city, with all the details.
 Pick a dish, add to cart, place order, get delivered.

 ## Tech - Stack